Coping after a traumatic injury

 Routine

 When we are feeling overwhelmed it can be easy to get caught up in our thoughts and feelings and lose sight of the present moment.
-Being able to ground ourselves can help us to develop present moment awareness, and be more in our bodies and less in our heads.
-Use these techniques if you are experiencing panic or anxiety.
+Being able to ground ourselves can help us to develop present moment awareness and be more in our bodies and less in our heads.
+Try using these techniques if you are experiencing panic or anxiety; they may not work immediately and require some practice.

 5-4-3-2-1